Unleash the 10X Factor to Close the Sales Gap

 This applies to your entire team.
 We all have one finite resource, our time.
 Depending on how we use our time and effort, it has a direct correlation to our outcomes.
 For you/your sales managers, it means focusing a majority of your/their time on coaching, accountability, mindset and execution.

 A highly effective sales manager can impact 8-12 sales reps, which is incredible leverage when you need to make up sales quickly and sustainably.

-If you need help developing your sales manager’s effectiveness or developing your recovery plan, feel free to give me a call.
+If you need help developing your sales manager’s effectiveness or dour recovery plan, please give me a call.
 This is too important a time to not set your team up for massive success!

-All our training, coaching and mentoring is done virtually!
+All our training, coaching and mentoring are done virtually!